http://WhatisTaxed.com: Data-mining the Tax Code

 1. When searching US tax laws US Tax Code, Sec.
 861 is No. 1 (among nearly 10,000 sections).

 2. The US tax regulations US Tax Regulations concur with the statutes...
 Sec.
-861 is the result.
+861 is again the result.

 Only USC 861 meets the required condition for the imposition of the income tax prescribed by the Treasury Secretary in CFR 1.1-1.
-That's where he got code for his prescriptions.
+That's where he got the code for his prescriptions.

 Tax imposed = [individual + (citizen or resident) + alien] + united states + taxable income